-As of the date of this Proxy Statement, the Board does not intend to present any matters other than those described herein at the 2021 Annual Meeting and is unaware of any matters to be presented by other parties.
+As of the date of this Proxy Statement, the Board does not intend to present any matters other than those described herein at the 2022 Annual Meeting and is unaware of any matters to be presented by other parties.
 If other matters are properly brought before the meeting for action by the stockholders, proxies will be voted, to the extent permitted by applicable law and regulation, in accordance with the recommendation of the Board or, in the absence of such a recommendation, in accordance with the judgment of the proxy holder to the extent permitted by applicable law and regulations.

-AQUESTIVE THERAPEUTICS, INC 30 TECHNOLOGY DRIVE WARREN, NJ 07059
+AOUESTIVE THERAPEUTICS, INC. 30 TECHNOLOGY DRIVE WARREN.
+NJ 07059

-VOTE BY INTERNET

-Before The Meeting - Go to www.proxyvote.com
+VOTE BY INTERNETBefore The Meeting - Go to www.proxyvote.com or scan the QR Barcode above

 Use the Internet to transmit your voting instructions and for electronic delivery of information up until 11:59 p.m.
-Eastern Time on June 14, 2021.
+Eastern Time on June 21, 2022.
 Have your proxy card in hand when you access the web site and follow the instructions to obtain your records and to create an electronic voting instruction form.